This tutorial shows you how to backup

 on the partition of your new hard drive:

 6. Now we must mount the hard disk, somewhere.

 would do the trick

-/usr /var /home and / you must create the partitions, format them.
-Then
+/usr /var /home and / , you must create the partitions, format them as seen above and then

 create the directories that will be used as mounting point an mount the

 partitions on these directories.
 For example if you have / , /usr ,

 /var and /home partitions this would look like this: